-In respect of all applications for the issue of units, a contract note will be issued to the Unitholder (the first named, in the event of joint holders), normally by the close of the next Business Day following the execution of the transaction.
-This will show the number of units purchased and the price.
-As certificates will not be issued in respect of units, a Renunciation Form will also be sent with the applicant's contract note.
-Where appropriate, a notice of the applicant's right to cancel the deal will also be sent along with the contract note or under separate cover within 8 days of the receipt by the Manager of the application for units.
+In respect of all applications for the issue of Units, a contract note will be issued to the unitholder (the first named, in the event of joint holders), normally by the close of the next Business Day following the execution of the transaction.
+This will show the number of Units purchased and the price.
+Certificates will not be issued in respect of Units.
+Where appropriate, a notice of the applicant's right to cancel the deal will also be sent along with the contract note.
 Other than for an initial investment in the Trust, the application monies are due on receipt by the applicant of the contract note.